 For Sellers

-Special Consideration: Accepting a Subject to Sale Offer in a Declining Market
+Special Consideration: Accepting a Subject-to-Sale Offer in a Declining Market

 Deal Falls Through, Value Has Dropped